asad-mushtaq/ScheduleAI/README.md

 3. Run `docker compose up` to start the project.

-4. When "Example app on url: http://FRONTEND_HOST:FRONTEND_PORT" shows up in the console, it means the application is ready, just go to that URL on web browser and the Web Application should work.
+4. When "Example app on url: http://FRONTEND_HOST:FRONTEND_PORT" shows up in the console with the values, as set in the .env file, it means the application is ready, just go to that URL on web browser and the Web Application should just work.
 Comp 7082 Project: Team 7